ElizabethBanda/rnaseq_analysis/README.md

 This repository contains scripts used for RNA-seq analysis of whole blood samples to characterize host gene and human endogenous retroviral (ERV) expression in Parkinson’s disease.

 ## Data
-- 7921 FASTQ files (not included but retrivied from Parkinson’s Progression Markers Initiative (PPMI) Data Repository)
+- 7921 FASTQ files (not included but retrivied from Parkinson’s Progression Markers Initiative Data Repository)
 - Metadata (not included)

 ## Workflow